Core couplings - TLM

 The TLM coupling component implementation is based on TLM links.
 The main advantage of the TLM couplings, compared to the ideal transformer based coupling components, is that TLM couplings are symmetrical components.
 Both sides of the TLM couplings are voltage sources behind an impedance.
 Because of this property, TLM coupling rotation is not important and they will not introduce any topological conflict in the circuit.
 Figure 1 shows structure of the TLM coupling component.
 Implementation of these components is based on principles shown in [1].

 The bilinear discretization method is recommended since TLM coupling is based on this approach.
 But, if the TLM inductance(capacitance) is relatively small, trapezoidal discretization can be used.
-TLM coupling is in general more robust than the Ideal Transformer coupling.
-TLM coupling in combination with bilinear or trapezoidal discretization method guaranties stability in the most of practical use cases, so there is no need for an additional stability analysis.
+TLM coupling is in general more robust than Ideal Transformer coupling.
+TLM coupling in combination with bilinear or trapezoidal discretization method guarantees stability in most practical use cases, so there is no need for an additional stability analysis.

 For more details about coupling placement please refer to Coupling component placement and parametrization - TLM based couplings.